nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - The patient's details are successfully removed from the system.

 ### Main Success Scenario (MSS)
-1. Fred selects to `delete` a patient’s details.
+1. Fred enters command to `delete` a patient’s details.
-2. CareLink searches retrieves the patient's information.
+2. CareLink retrieves the patient's information.
 3. CareLink deletes the patient's record.
 4. Use case ends.